realm/jazzy/README.md

       -I $(pwd) -fmodules > objcDoc.json

 # Feed both outputs to Jazzy as a comma-separated list
-jazzy --sourcekitten-sourcefile swiftDoc.json,objcDoc.json
+jazzy --module MyProject --sourcekitten-sourcefile swiftDoc.json,objcDoc.json
 ```

 ### Docs from `.swiftmodule`s or frameworks

-*This feature is new and relies on a new Swift feature: there may be crashes
+*This feature is new: there may be crashes and mistakes.
+Reports welcome.*
-and mistakes: reports welcome.*

-Swift 5.3 adds support for symbol graph generation from `.swiftmodule` files.
+Swift 5.3 added support for symbol graph generation from `.swiftmodule` files.
-This looks to be part of Apple's toolchain for generating their online docs.

 Jazzy can use this to generate API documentation.
 This is faster than using
 the source code directly but does have limitations: for example documentation